uci-plrg/iotcheck-vagrant/README.md

 # iotcheck-vagrant
-This is the Vagrant VM setup for IoTCheck
+This is the Vagrant VM setup for IoTCheck.